-Even though artificial trees are increasing in popularity, real trees are the best addition to your Christmas décor.
+Even though artificial trees are increasing in popularity, most here in the PNW agree that real trees are the best addition to your Christmas décor.
 No matter what type of tree you select – spruce, fir, pine, or cypress – once it’s inside your house, the goal is to keep it fresh and green for as long as possible.
 Use these tips to keep your tree looking grand throughout the holiday season.

 1. Get the tree in water immediately.